ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 !!!![TODO]!!!!

+:exclamation: Please be sure that you are well informed about the type of the battery you are using.
+Read the safety document and do not hesitate to ask for help if you are not sure about something.

+:exclamation: While placing the battery into its drawer, visually verify that the wires are not twisted, sheared or wedged into something.

+:exclamation: If you notice even a small amount of expantion on the battery, inform your supervisor!

+:exclamation: Do not cut the wires!

+:exclamation: Be sure that wire tips are connected to the right way as the color of connected tips should be same!

+:exclamation: LiPo cells are affected by the same problems as other lithium-ion cells.
+This means that overcharge, over-discharge, over-temperature, short circuit, crush and nail penetration may all result in a catastrophic failure, including the pouch rupturing, the electrolyte leaking, and fire.

 ### Powering Up

 In the SMBs there is an emergency stop system directly connected to the base.
 Therefore, a wireless e-stop switch is needed to activate the motors.
 When the [e-stop switch is activated](Images/EB_Activated.jpg), motors do not receive any power.\